Cover Story: (12) Dirty Old Town. Pogues, Dubliners or Ian Campbell Folk Group for Ewan MacColl's song?

 Which of many versions of Dirty Old Town would have won his approval?
 Some readers may know the answer.

-Bill Taylor (that's him above) offers his own preferences for the Cover Story series, his appearances on these pages illustrating how open they are to guest contributors ...
+Bill Taylor (that's him below) offers his own preferences for the Cover Story series, his appearances on these pages illustrating how open they are to guest contributors ...

 As songwriters go, Ewan MacColl was the Paul McCartney of folk music.
 McCartney has churned out upwards of 200 songs, some profound, some beautiful and some downright annoying… “Simply having a wonderful Christmastime…”